Gprice1148/ToolSystem/README.md

 Hackerrank Extended Challenge.
 Created for quick solution.

 These functions need to be broken out and split into smaller ones to help make the code easier to read.
-Crea